MayoCalc / Blog / Finance

 What income puts you in the global top 1%?

-An annual income of roughly $60,000 USD (adjusted for purchasing power) places you in the global top 1%.
-This threshold is much lower than what most people expect because the majority of the world's population lives in low- and middle-income countries.
+An annual income of roughly $75,000 to $100,000 USD (adjusted for purchasing power) places you in the global top 1%.
+This threshold is lower than what most people expect because the majority of the world's population lives in low- and middle-income countries, though it has risen substantially since 2012.

 Am I rich if I earn $50,000 a year?

-Globally, yes.
-An income of $50,000 puts you in approximately the top 3% of all earners worldwide.
-Whether you feel rich depends on where you live and your cost of living, but by global standards, $50,000 is a very high income.
+Within the US, $50,000 puts you near the median for individual earners, roughly the 55th percentile.
+Globally, $50,000 puts you in approximately the top 5% of all earners worldwide.
+Whether you feel rich depends on where you live and your cost of living.

 What is the global median income?

-The global median income is roughly $3,920 per year in PPP-adjusted US dollars.
-That means half the world's population, about 4 billion people, lives on less than roughly $11 per day.
+The global median income is roughly $5,000 per year in 2021 PPP-adjusted US dollars based on updated World Bank data.
+That means half the world's population, about 4 billion people, lives on less than roughly $14 per day.
+This figure has risen from the $3,920 often cited from older estimates due to income growth in developing nations.

 Why do I not feel rich even though I am in the top 5%?